DataDog/integrations-core/docs/dev/new_check_howto.md

 * a battery of tests checking that metrics are collected is present
 * a set of images to be used in the UI tile is provided
 * the `metadata.csv` file lists all the metrics collected by the integration
-* the `manifest.json` file is filled with all the relevant informations
+* the `manifest.json` file is filled with all the relevant information
-* if the integration collects Service Checks, the `service_checks.md` contains the right metadata
+* if the integration collects Service Checks, the `service_checks.json` contains the right metadata

 Those requirements will be used during the code review process as a checklist and this howto will show you how to implement one by one all the requirements for a